-The Best Kodi Box of 2019Gadgets & Gizmos
+Best Kodi Box of 2019Gadgets & Gizmos

 Kodi boxes have become wildly popular as the ultimate user-friendly entertainment center.
 The apps are easy to use and have a beautiful, intuitive interface.
-But being a free, open-source, customizable entertainment hub has also led to criticism of Kodi.
+But being a free, open-source, customizable entertainment hub has also led to criticism of the Kodi app.
 Critics claim that Kodi boxes make it too easy to watch illegal content but, in reality, it is only a media center.
 It doesn’t pirate videos any more than the car that drives you to the store makes you steal from it.

 A Kodi box can do so much more than simply stream shows and movies to your television.
 Kodi is a mature and feature-packed streaming box that can be used to access all of your personal multimedia.